geotrev/spider-ui/packages/global-event-registry/README.md

 ## Usage

-There are two methods to interact with, `register` and `unregister`.
+There are two methods you can use: `register` and `unregister`.
 Additionally, you can peek into the [global data store](#debugging) for debugging purposes.

 ### register(config)